MicrosoftDocs/cpp-docs/docs/windows/string-editor.md

    - Type edits in the **Caption** column.

-To change the caption property of multiple string resources:
+#### To change the caption property of multiple string resources

-1. Open the string table by double-clicking its icon in [Resource View](../windows/resource-view-window.md).
+1. Open the string table by double-clicking its icon in [Resource View](/windows/how-to-create-a-resource-script-file#create-resources).

 1. Select the strings you want to change by holding down the **Ctrl** key as you select each one.